Back to Glossary

 Racing Strategy

-Traffic in motorsport refers to the presence of other vehicles on the track that a driver must navigate around during a race or qualifying session.
+Traffic in motorsport refers to other cars on the track that a driver must navigate around, which can slow them down and affect their race performance.

 Looking for a racing series?